luc-leclerc/global-key-listener/README.md

 Learning to do JNI and use native windows lib to capture key presses.
 The issues listed in this README.md are about the problems I encountered from testing this.

-Done on windows 7 SP1
+Done on windows 7 SP1.

+After checking out the project :
+* Configure the project to have the java.library.path reference the .dll (All IDE)

+For eclipse users:
+* Right+Click on project -> Configure -> Convert to maven project (Eclipse)

 # Generating the C header file